CodeStory/fluent-http/README.md

 What this code does:

-- It starts a web server that on port `8080`
+- It starts a web server on port `8080`
 - To every `GET` requests on `/`, it will respond `Hello World` as `text/html`
 - To every other request it will respond a nice `404` error